 Documentation is required showing that a student with FM technology on their IEP had the device provided to them daily.

-EXAMPLE Amplification Monitoring Consent Form (pdf) to verify when/how families want monitoring to occur.
+EXAMPLE Amplification Monitoring Consent Form (pdf) to verify how families want monitoring to occur.
 (Contributed by Todd Ericksen, Ed Aud)

 What do FM and DM mean?